MicrosoftDocs/power-platform/power-virtual-agents/analytics-summary.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 The Summary page gives you a broad overview of your bot's performance.
-It uses artificial intelligence (AI) technology to show you which topics are having the greatest impact on support case escalation rate, abandon rate, and resolution rate.
+It uses artificial intelligence (AI) technology to show you which topics are having the greatest impact on escalation rate, abandon rate, and resolution rate (see the table under [Summary charts](#summary-charts) for more information on these metrics).

 The Summary page includes a variety of charts with graphical views of your bot's key performance indicators.
 For information about each chart, see: